 We have a great team of staff and volunteers from a diverse range of backgrounds, ages and life-experiences, who will work with you to get the support you need.
 We can get you signed up with a doctor, or come to meetings at the Council or the Job Centre with you.

 We have contacts with people in mental health, housing and training courses who can help you.
 If you need advice about getting your benefits, we can work with you on that and you can even use the day centre as your postal address.
-We also offer on-site services like a hairdresser, a nurse and a podiatrist.

 We are an inclusive, welcoming place and pride ourselves on maintaining a safe space for anyone from the LGBTQ+ community.